timtroendle/urban-occupants-paper/main.md

 ### Model Calibration

+#### People Model

 using time use survey data: classify set of people by certain attributes (for example work status, role in household, household income, ...) and derive markov chain for all classes of people.
-Possible procedure:
+Possible procedures:

+##### On the Household Level

 * map all people features (attributes) to household features (attributes); e.g. labour status of all residents is mapped to
     * household feature 1: number of unemployed residents